 What do I need to know to be at an Intermediate level?

 A “Beginner Plus” skill level means that you have completed 2 or 3 Beginner projects using more than one different weave.

 For the “Intermediate” skill level you should have completed several projects with several different weaves.

 I see you have earring and bracelet kits, but I would like to make a necklace.
 Help!

 Contact me!
 Depending on the weave, I may have photos to show you.
 And I can usually tell you how many rings you will need.

 Here are some ways using household products.

-How to clean copper chains here.
+How to clean copper or bronze chains here.

 The best way, if you have lots to polish, is to use a jewelry tumbler.

 I’m interested in getting a jewelry tumbler – can you recommend one and tell me where to get one?